Close

 What to do if you notice at least three of the indicators named above?
 Start with talks:

-2. Tell them what you were afraid of as a child and how these fears turned out to be fake, as well as how did you manage to cope with them and who helped you (parents, friends, teachers, etc).
+2. Tell them what you were afraid of as a child and how these fears turned out to be fake, as well as how you managed to cope with them and who helped you (parents, friends, teachers, etc).

 3. Explain that monsters on TV are created by computers and that scary stories are written by ordinary people with rich imaginations, etc.

-When is it worth going to a psychologist with children’s fears?
+When is it worth seeking behavioral therapy for your children’s fears?
 This is more a question of your condition, rather than the condition of the child.
-If you don’t feel your own inner strength to work on the matter, entrust it to a professional.
+If you don’t feel your own inner strength to work on the matter, entrust it to a mental health professional.

 Where Does the Fear of Ghosts or Monsters Originate From?